sro5h/flavors.lua/README.md

     ]
 }
 ~~~
-Assuming the file above, the `drawable-mdpi` and `drawable-hdpi` directories will be matched and the `drawable-xdpi` directory in `dest` will be ignored because it has no matching `src` directory.
+Assuming the file above, the `drawable-mdpi` and `drawable-hdpi` directories will be matched and the `drawable-xdpi` directory in `dst` will be ignored because it has no matching `src` directory.

 ### Substitution
 You can also substitute strings in files using [lua patterns](https://www.lua.org/pil/20.2.html).
 To perform such a substitution you need to add an object to the `files` array that has a `src` element and an array `subs` that defines the substitutions to perform.
 E.g.